mhutch/mhutch.github.io/content/_posts/2018-09-02-migration-to-jekyll.md

 Faced with rebuilding a full LAMP installation, I decided instead to smuggle out my data and set up again elsewhere.
 I chose Jekyll because I'd used it a few times, and it's popular and relatively well supported.
-As it ran on [GitHub Pages](https://pages.github.com/), I could also stop administrating my own Linux server.
+As it ran on [GitHub Pages](https://pages.github.com/), I could stop administering my own Linux server.

 Migrating the content with the [Jekyll Drupal importer](https://import.jekyllrb.com/docs/drupal7) was pretty straightforward, though I ended up having to do a lot of manual fixup to preserve permalinks and redirects.
-I also manually migrated years of content from a mismash of HTML and custom Drupal filters to Markdown and Jekyll Liquid tags, and got a *lot* more familiar with [VS Code](https://code.visualstudio.com/).
+I manually migrated years of content from a mismash of HTML and custom Drupal filters to Markdown and Jekyll Liquid tags, and got a *lot* more familiar with [VS Code](https://code.visualstudio.com/).